ITDProject/HouseholdFormulationRepository/README.rst

    (Example usage: python prep_agents123.py IEEEModified1 1)

-   Outcomes: FNCS configuration txt file and json registration files for IDSO and households
+   Outcomes: FNCS configuration txt file and json registration files for IDSO and households.
    FNCS configuration txt file is needed for object fncs of main .glm file.
 It contains subscriptions and publish items.
-	     Json files for IDSO and households
-	          IDSO json file contains needed input information for the IDSO Household json file contains household specific information (household attributes)
+IDSO json file contains needed input information for the IDSO and Household json file contains household specific information (household attributes)

 3. Set the following parameters in the runDSO.bat